TensorBFS/OMEinsumContractionOrdersBenchmark/README.md

 ```
 It will generate a file named `summary.json` in the root folder, which contains the results of all benchmarks.

-To visualize the results, run
+To visualize the results, [typst](https://typst.app/) >= 0.13 is required.
+After installing typst just run
 ```bash
 make report
 ```
 It will generate a file named `report.pdf` in the root folder, which contains the report of the benchmarks.
+Alternatively, you can use VSCode + `Tinymist typst` extension to directly preview it.

 ## Contribute more examples
 The examples are defined in the [`examples`](examples) folder.
 To add a new example, you need to: